filipegoncalves/filipegoncalves.github.io/_posts/2013-06-03-floating-points-101.md

 Dealing with overflow errors is one of those things that is easy in floats.
 When an operation with floats overflows, we get \\(\pm\infty\\), depending on which "side" overflowed.
 Infinity quantities work as expected, i.e., any number is less than \\(\infty\\), and greater than \\(-\infty\\).

-### Consider only using `int`s
+### Consider only using `int`

-If you're building some program that uses lots of fractions and you want very precise computations, consider representing fractions as a pair of `int`s.
+If you're building some program that uses lots of fractions and you want very precise computations, consider representing fractions as a pair of `int`.
 This is often a good way to avoid loss of significance and accumulated error problems.

-For interested readers, I suggest having a look at (What Every Computer Scientist Should Know About Floating Point Arithmetic)[http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.22.6768].
+For interested readers, I suggest having a look at [What Every Computer Scientist Should Know About Floating Point Arithmetic](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.22.6768).